cleder/awesome-python-testing/README.md

 - [Precisely](https://github.com/mwilliamson/python-precisely) - Precisely allows you to write precise assertions so you only test the behaviour you're really interested in.
 This makes it clearer to the reader what the expected behaviour is, and makes tests less brittle.
 - [sure](https://github.com/gabrielfalcao/sure) - An idiomatic assertion toolkit with human-friendly failure messages, inspired by RSpec Expectations and should.js.
+- [PyHamcrest](https://github.com/hamcrest/PyHamcrest) - PyHamcrest is a framework for writing matcher objects, allowing you to declaratively define "match" rules.
+There are a number of situations where matchers are invaluable, such as UI validation, or data filtering, but it is in the area of writing flexible tests that matchers are most commonly used.

 ## Object Factories

 - [factory_boy](https://github.com/FactoryBoy/factory_boy) - A test fixtures replacement for Python.
 - [mixer](https://github.com/klen/mixer) - Another fixtures replacement.
 Supports Django, Flask, SQLAlchemy, Peewee and etc.
 - [model_bakery](https://github.com/model-bakers/model_bakery) - Model Bakery offers you a smart way to create fixtures for testing in Django.
 With a simple and powerful API you can create many objects with a single line of code.
+- [pydantic-factories](https://github.com/Goldziher/pydantic-factories) - This library offers mock data generation for pydantic based models.
+This means any user defined models as well as third party libraries that use pydantic as a foundation, e.g. SQLModel, FastAPI, Beanie, Ormar and others.

 ## Fake Data